FileMaker WebDirect 18 Guide

 Connecting through the Internet or an intranet

-FileMaker Cloud for AWS can host databases on the Internet, and FileMaker Server can host databases on both the Internet or an intranet.
+FileMaker Cloud products can host databases on the Internet, and FileMaker Server can host databases on both the Internet or an intranet.

 Publish your database on a computer with a full-time Internet or intranet connection using TCP/IP.

 The host computer should have a dedicated static (permanent) Internet Protocol (IP) address or a domain name.